codeBaron66/Management_API/README.md

 # Management_API

-This branch is using the multipart upload feature of JW Player to upload a media file larger than 100mb...
+This branch is using the Direct single upload via S3 feature of JW Player to upload a media file from a local machine.